Anna, Ohio: Geography

 According to the United States Census Bureau, the village has a total area of 1.03 sqmi, all land.

 Industry

-Anna is the location of a Honda of America Manufacturing (HAM) Plant that produces engines and other components for a range of Honda vehicles.
+Anna is the location of a Honda of America Manufacturing (HAM) Plant that produces engines and other components for a range of Honda automobiles.

 Education

-Anna Local Schools is located in two separate buildings: elementary in one, and middle and high school in the other.
+Anna Local Schools is located in two separate buildings: the elementary school is in one, and the middle and high schools are in the other.

 Anna has a public library, a branch of Shelby County Libraries.